ganeshbhatms/ANOVA_and_Regression/ANOVA.md

 data:  cyl.aov$residuals
 W = 0.97194, p-value = 0.5935
 ```
-Here p-value is greater than 0.05, we accept null hypothesis, so the residuals are normally distributed. \
+Here p-value is greater than 0.05, we accept null hypothesis, so the residuals are normally distributed.

-2. Residual v/s fitted curve:
+2. Residual v/s fitted curve
 ```r
 Plot(cyl.aov,1)
 ```
 ![](../master/images/residualscyl.png) \
-Data points are equally distributed on both side of the zero line, therefore the model is good fit.\
+Data points are equally distributed on both side of the zero line, therefore the model is good fit.

-3. Bartlett test of homogeneity of variances:
+3. Bartlett test of homogeneity of variances
 ```r
 bartlett.test(mpg~cyl,data=df)
 ```